kashumi-m/Facets-of-RCs---Replication-Package---Madampe-et-al./README.md

 2. We use them in other studies;
 We do not provide the interview transcripts here.

-We invite researchers to replicate this study.
-We appreciate if you could let us know the results via email (See the paper for contact information).
+We encourage researchers to replicate this study.
+We appreciate if you could let us know the results via email (See the paper for contact details).

 Good Luck!